kubernetes/enhancements/keps/sig-node/3953-node-resource-hot-plug/README.md

 ## Motivation
 Currently, the node's resource configurations are recorded solely during the kubelet bootstrap phase and subsequently cached, assuming the node's compute capacity remains unchanged throughout the cluster's lifecycle.
-In a conventional Kubernetes environment, the cluster resources might necessitate modification because of inaccurate resource allocation during cluster initialization or escalating workload over time, necessitating supplementary resources within the cluster.
+In a conventional Kubernetes environment, cluster resources might need modification because of inaccurate resource allocation or due to escalating workloads over time, requiring supplementary resources within the cluster.

 Contemporarily, kernel capabilities enable the dynamic addition of CPUs and memory to a node (for example: https://docs.kernel.org/core-api/cpu_hotplug.html and https://docs.kernel.org/core-api/memory-hotplug.html).
 This can be across different architecture and compute environments like Cloud, Bare metal or VM.
 During this exercise it can lead to Kubernetes being unaware of the node's altered compute capacities during a live-resize,